German Shepherd: Dog Breed Information and Facts

 It’s not necessary to punish your dog when crate training them.
 Just make sure to get a good dog crate that they cant get out of.
 Click here to view some of these escape proof crates.

 If raised properly, it is a strong and very sturdy dog.
 Many people think that this breed is more prone than others to hip problems.
-In reality, this genetic malformation can affect almost all medium or large size dogs.
+This has some truth, although this genetic malformation can affect almost all medium or large size dogs.
 The specialized clubs in charge of the German shepherd were the first to bring this issue to light.
 This caused an unfortunate association between this breed and the disease but also allowed people to monitor this problem.
-Today, the best breeders use only breeding subjects not affected by the issues.